Benchmark Protocol (MARK) Price Tops $1.36 on Exchanges

-Benchmark Protocol (CURRENCY:MARK) traded down 2.7% against the US dollar during the 24 hour period ending at 21:00 PM ET on February 28th.
-One Benchmark Protocol coin can now be bought for about $1.36 or 0.00003139 BTC on popular exchanges.
-Benchmark Protocol has a market capitalization of $672,041.92 and $3,455.00 worth of Benchmark Protocol was traded on exchanges in the last day.
-During the last seven days, Benchmark Protocol has traded up 0.5% against the US dollar.
+Benchmark Protocol (CURRENCY:MARK) traded 3.1% lower against the U.S. dollar during the 1-day period ending at 11:00 AM Eastern on March 6th.
+One Benchmark Protocol coin can now be purchased for about $1.36 or 0.00003497 BTC on cryptocurrency exchanges.
+Over the last seven days, Benchmark Protocol has traded down 0.1% against the U.S. dollar.
+Benchmark Protocol has a total market cap of $583,775.94 and $1,021.00 worth of Benchmark Protocol was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.